 The YWCA has received many calls from area employers that find themselves ill-equipped to respond to employee disclosure of domestic violence.
 We have found that most workplace environments do not have protocols in place to help protect employees from workplace harassment from abusers or to identify warning signs (absenteeism, injuries) that an employee is being abused.
 Most employers may not be able to respond to the needs of a battered employee in a supportive and helpful manner, nor do they understand the enormous impact domestic violence can have on a company’s productivity and overall environment.

-To respond to this need, the YWCA of Greater Cincinnati has initiated the Domestic Violence Impacts the Workplace Project.
+To respond to this need, YWCA Greater Cincinnati has initiated the Domestic Violence Impacts the Workplace Project.

 To increase awareness of domestic violence and support for workers experiencing domestic violence challenges

 To educate employers about the effects of domestic violence on workers and the workplace

 To increase the number of area businesses that implement Domestic Violence in the Workplace Protocol

 To increase corporate sponsorship and support of social programming within the community